probot/stale/README.md

 The app runs on a scheduled basis and in batches in order to avoid hitting rate limit ceilings.

-Ergo, even after you initially install the GitHub configuration and add the `stale.yml` file, you may not see it act immediately.
+This means that even after you initially install the GitHub configuration and add the `stale.yml` file, you may not see it act immediately.

 If the bot doesn't run within 24 hours of initial setup, feel free to [open an issue](https://github.com/probot/stale/issues/new) and we can investigate further.